2400/git-lab/README.md

 ---

-6. In a terminal window go to the `git-lab` directory.
+6. In a terminal/PowerShell window go to the `git-lab` directory.

     ```console
-    cd ~/2400/git-lab
+    cd git-lab
     ```
     We will use the directory `git-lab` as our local repository.
 Issue the command: